-‘Dancing With The Stars’ News: Carrie Ann Inaba and Actor Robb Derringer End Engagement
+‘Dancing With The Stars’ News: Carrie Ann Inaba And Actor Robb Derringer End Engagement

 The shocking news is out and Carrie Ann Inaba and actor Robb Derringer called it quits after being engaged for nine months.
 Carrie is known as the judge on Dancing With the Stars and Robb is an actor who was on General Hospital.
-These two have been very open about their relationship even walking the red carpet together.
+These two have been very open about their relationship, even walking the red carpet together.
 People shared the news that Robb and Carrie Ann are now over.

 A source explained that they quietly ended their engagement.
 So far, Robb and Carrie Ann are both staying quiet about it.
 They were planning a wedding that was supposed to happen in Hawaii.
 Just last month, they were talking about plans for the wedding.
 The plan was for her mother to be the maid of honor.